qBraid/qBraid/README.md

 ### QbraidProvider

-Run experiements using on-demand simulators provided by qBraid.
+Run experiments using on-demand simulators provided by qBraid.
 Retrieve a list of available devices:

 ```python
 from qbraid import QbraidProvider